 Cookies are fantastic for spreading the love because you can serve them up to the fam, give them out as gifts or even use them at cookie swaps.

 Let’s get to it!

-I love everything about this pumpkin oatmeal cookies recipe.
+I love everything about these pumpkin cookies.
 It’s really easy to make but you can’t tell by tasting these little gems.
 They’re sweet and crunchy and altogether wonderful.
 Plus, the icing on top is just to die for!